Comparative Literature

 Poggioli Faculty/Graduate Student Colloquium

-The Poggioli Faculty/Student Colloquium, directed by Professor Verena Conley, is an ideal forum in which to share one or more of your dissertation chapters.
+The Poggioli Faculty/Student Colloquium, directed by Professor John T. Hamilton, is an ideal forum in which to share one or more of your dissertation chapters.
 Attending this forum also allows you to observe other students developing and discussing their work.
 Beyond campus, you should present your work at one or two conferences a year (more than that adds little and can slow your dissertation writing); the ACLA annual meeting is particularly recommended.
 The department has funding to assist in conference travel (see below), as do the Graduate School and several area Centers on campus (see the relevant websites for details).
 The department also very strongly recommends that while in graduate school you send out two articles for publication, one derived from your dissertation chapters and another drawing from work separate from the dissertation, which can show the breadth of your knowledge.

 The PhD in Comparative Literature with a Special Program in the Study of Oral Tradition and Literature